THE PREMIER INTERNATIONAL EVENT FOR THE FUTURE OF DRIVETRAINS AND MOBILITY

 Dr Tobias GiebelHead of Power House – Volkswagen Group (China) Technology

-Prof. Dr Klaus HöschlerChair Holder, Scientific Director Chesco of Aero-Engine Design – Brandenburgische Technische Universität Cottbus-Senftenberg
+Prof. Dr Klaus HöschlerChair Holder Aero-Engine Design, Scientific Director Chesco – Brandenburgische Technische Universität Cottbus-Senftenberg

 The CTI Symposium is neutral, international, and insight-driven.
 It is not guided by any corporate or political agenda – but by the shared commitment to innovation, technical excellence, and open exchange across the global powertrain community.
 This is where strategy meets technology, and where today’s challenges turn into tomorrow’s solutions.
 Be part of the dialogue.
 Make connections.
 Lead the change.